 “If thou be the Son of God, cast thyself down from the pinnacle of this temple.”

-Satan knows this holy scripture is the center of religious life for Israel’s people.
+Satan knows this holy structure is the center of religious life for Israel’s people.
 It is the edifice to which the promised Messiah must come.
 Many are even now coming and going from their worship, many of who through their traditions and disbelief will never accept Jesus as their Redeemer.
 Why not cast yourself down in a dramatic way and then, when the angels bear you up, as the scriptures say they must, legions will follow you and believe?
 They need you.
 You need them—to save their souls.
 These are covenant people.
 How better to help them see than to cast yourself off this holy temple unharmed and unafraid?
 The Messiah has indeed come.

 The temptation here is even more subtle than the first.
 It is a temptation of the spirit, of a private hunger more real than the need for bread.
 Would God save him?
 Would he?
 Is Jesus to have divine companionship in this awesome ministry he now begins?
 He knows that among the children of men only suffering, denunciation, betrayal, and rejection lie ahead.
 But what about heaven?
 How alone does a Messiah have to be?
 Perhaps before venturing forth he ought to get final reassurance.
 And shouldn’t Satan be silenced with his insidious “If, if, if”?
 Why not get spiritual confirmation, a loyal congregation, and an answer to this imp who heckles—all with one appeal to God’s power?
 Right now.
 The easy way.
 Off the temple spire.